newmorin2/Gym-system-frontend--Mod5/README.md

 # Gym Management System

 A React application for managing gym operations.
-This application provides an interface for managing members, trainers, exercises, workout plans, training sessions, and attendance records.
+An application for managing members, trainers, exercises, workout plans, training sessions.

 The frontend communicates with a Django REST API backend through Axios.